 This post is part of Top 10 Tuesday run by Jana from That Artsy Reader Girl

 I am a pretty big fan of sometimes reading a book not a lot of people know about.
 It’s like your very own secret thing to enjoy in the world.
 Like when you buy a tub of ice cream and don’t tell your partner or housemates about it.
 Other times, I like to share my secrets with the world.
 I think there are quite a few books that have fallen a little under the radar and need to be celebrated more.
 Have you read any of these books below?

-Challenge criteria: A book published in 2017
+Challenge criteria: A book with characters who are twins

-(Disclaimer: I was sent a copy of this book by the publisher, My Kinda Book, in exchange for an honest review.
-This has not affected my opinion of the book, nor the outcome of this review.)
+(Disclaimer: I was sent this book by the publisher in exchange for an honest review.
+This has in no way affected my opinion of the book, nor the outcome of the review.)

 Before I start with this review, I need to mention that there are quite a lot of trigger warnings associated with this book.
 Drug use, drug abuse, abusive relationships, death, these are just some of them.
 Do keep that in mind before you read this book.

 I can feel it swimming through my veins like glitter … it’s liquid gold.

 When socialite Lexi Volkov almost overdoses, she thinks she’s hit rock bottom.
 She’s wrong.
 Rock bottom is when she’s forced into an exclusive rehab facility.